reubs01/reubs01.github.io/_posts/2022-07-15-Defensive-security-with-splunk.md

 * Baselining
 * SIEMS
 * Splunk:
-    * Splunk Processing Language (SPL)
+    * Splunk processing language (SPL)
     * Reporting
     * Alerting
     * Dashboards
-    * Add-on applications (Splunk security essentials and Machine learning toolkit)
+    * Add on applications (splunk security essentials and machine learning toolkit)

 ### Project requirements (process followed)

-* Loaded Windows and Apache logs into my Splunk environment.
+* Loaded windows and apache logs into splunk
-* Analysed the logs to determine baselines and thresholds.
+* Analysed the logs to determine baselines and thresholds
-* Created reports, alerts, and dashboards for specific criteria.
+* Created reports, alerts and dashboards for specific criteria
-* Loading Windows and Apache logs that contained a simulated attack.
+* Loading windows and apache logs that contained a simulated attack
-* Analysed the attack logs with my Splunk environment to determine its effectiveness.
+* Analysed the attack logs with my splunk environment to determine its effectiveness

 ### Determining baselines and thresholds for my alerts